Federal Work-Study Program

 Employment opportunities will be posted on the Career Services JobCat website.
 You may refer to that website or inquire about available positions in the individual department or area in which you are interested.

-Please see our Work-Study Handbook for information about what documentation you need to bring with you to campus in order to work.
+Please see our Work-Study Handbook for specifics about what documentation you need to bring with you to campus in order to work.

 Hours and Paycheck